-"Looks like Doogie Howser, acts like Morley Safer" - Steve Rushin, Sports Illustrated
+"Looks like Doogie Howser, acts like Morley Safer" - Sports Illustrated

-“There’s a decent chance he could end up ruling the world someday.” - Bill Simmons, ESPN
+“There’s a decent chance he could end up ruling the world someday.” - Bill Simmons

-Now in its seventh season, the show continues to deliver exclusive, long-form interviews and unprecedented access to many of the biggest names in sports.
-This season, as recent examples, Bensinger spent a day with Adrian Peterson at his Houston home, two days with Arnold Schwarzenegger in Hong Kong and sat down with "The Great One," Wayne Gretzky, in L.A.
+Now in its eighth season, the show continues to deliver exclusive, long-form interviews and unprecedented access to many of the biggest names in sports.
+This season, as recent examples, Bensinger spent two days with in Monaco with Prince Albert II, two days in Austria and Belgium with F1 legend Niki Lauda and two days in Kansas City with Chiefs quarterback Alex Smith.

-Season seven of “In Depth with Graham Bensinger” premiered September 2016 through national, over-the-air syndication and regional sports television networks across the U.S., internationally via ESPN Australia and FOX Sports Europe and digitally on YouTube.com/GrahamBensinger, which is updated weekly with new content.
+Season eight of “In Depth with Graham Bensinger” premiered September 2017 through national, over-the-air syndication and regional sports television networks across the U.S., internationally via ESPN Australia, ESPN Latin America North, ESPN Caribbean, FOX Sports Europe, FOX Sports Asia, Kwese (Africa), A Bola (Portugal) and digitally on YouTube.com/GrahamBensinger, which is updated weekly with new content.

 While once sportscasting’s teen prodigy, Bensinger’s resume reads like that of a 30-year industry veteran.
 His list of interview subjects ranges from legends Muhammad Ali, Pete Rose, Jim Brown, Brett Favre, Dan Marino, Pete Sampras, Charles Barkley and John Madden, to prolific figures including Tony Romo, Clayton Kershaw, Aaron Rodgers, Dale Earnhardt Jr., Venus and Serena Williams, UFC President Dana White, Shaun White, Barry Bonds, Tony Hawk and Steph Curry.
 The most notable of his past interviews include spending time with Mike Tyson at his Las Vegas home, an interview which earned Bensinger an Emmy award, as well as an extensive interview with Kobe Bryant leading up to the 2012 Summer Olympics.
 Click here to view the show’s sizzle reel.